Siri

+iOS 17 and iPadOS 17 enabled users to activate Siri by simply saying "Siri", while the previous command, "Hey Siri", is still supported.

+In 2024, Apple added initial LLM functionality to Siri in iOS 18, iPadOS 18, and macOS Sequoia, including ChatGPT integration.
+In 2025, Apple announced that a broader overhaul of Siri based on Apple Intelligence, intended to enable increased personalization, would be delayed due to technical challenges.

 Development

-Siri is a spin-out from the SRI International Artificial Intelligence Center, and is an offshoot of the US Defense Advanced Research Projects Agency's (DARPA)-funded CALO project.
+Siri is a spin-out from the Stanford Research Institute's Artificial Intelligence Center and is an offshoot of the US Defense Advanced Research Projects Agency's (DARPA)-funded CALO project.
 SRI International used the NABC Framework to define the value proposition for Siri.
-It was co-founded by Dag Kittlaus, Tom Gruber, and UCLA alumnus Adam Cheyer.
+It was co-founded by Dag Kittlaus, Tom Gruber, and Adam Cheyer.
 Kittlaus named Siri after a co-worker in Norway; the name is a short form of the name Sigrid, from Old Norse Sigríðr, composed of the elements sigr "victory" and fríðr "beautiful".

 Siri's speech recognition engine was provided by Nuance Communications, a speech technology company.
 Neither Apple nor Nuance acknowledged this for years, until Nuance CEO Paul Ricci confirmed it at a 2013 technology conference.
 The speech recognition system uses sophisticated machine learning techniques, including convolutional neural networks and long short-term memory.

 The initial Siri prototype was implemented using the Active platform, a joint project between the Artificial Intelligence Center of SRI International and the Vrai Group at Ecole Polytechnique Fédérale de Lausanne.
 The Active platform was the focus of a Ph.D. thesis led by Didier Guzzoni, who joined Siri as its chief scientist.

 Siri was acquired by Apple Inc. in April 2010 under the direction of Steve Jobs.
 Apple's first notion of a digital personal assistant appeared in a 1987 concept video, Knowledge Navigator.